 A Schoolwork class created by importing Apple School Manager class information.
 See also Managed Apple ID.

-A teacher or lecturer at a primary or secondary school, college or university whose institution is associated with an Apple School Manager organisation.
+A teacher at a school, education authority or university whose organisation is associated with an Apple School Manager organisation.
 Managed teachers can access Schoolwork to share and receive content, collaborate and integrate app activities into their instruction.
 See also Managed Apple ID.

 mobile device management (MDM)

 For management, devices are enrolled with an MDM server using an enrolment configuration profile, which can be done directly by the user.
 For organisation-owned devices, MDM enrolment can be automated using Apple School Manager.
-When an administrator initiates an MDM policy, option or command, the device receives notification of the action through the Apple Push Notification service (APNs).
+When an administrator initiates an MDM policy, changes settings, or sends a command, the device receives notification of the action through the Apple Push Notification service (APNs).
 With a network connection, devices can receive APNs commands anywhere in the world.

-Using MDM you can also distribute, manage and configure apps and books purchased through the Volume Purchase Programme or developed in-house.
+Using MDM you can also distribute, manage and configure content purchased through the Apps and Books section of Apple School Manager or developed in-house.

-To learn more about large-scale deployments of iOS and iPadOS devices, see Deployment Reference for iPhone and iPad.
+To learn more about large-scale deployments of iOS and iPadOS devices, see Apple Platform Deployment.

-An app that shares student progress data with teachers through the ClassKit developer framework.
+An app that shares student progress with teachers.
 In Schoolwork, teachers can browse an app’s content, select app activities to assign to students and view student progress data.
-As students complete their assigned activities in the app, they can view their own progress data in Schoolwork.
+As students work on their assigned activities in the app, they can view their own progress in Schoolwork.

 Term used in the Schoolwork User Guide for students to describe Managed Apple IDs.
 See Managed Apple ID.

-The Schoolwork sidebar lists classes, recent assignments, draft assignments, favourite assignments and imported assignments, as well as any class archives for the school account you are using in Schoolwork.
+The Schoolwork sidebar lists all your classes and assignments (Recent Activity, Drafts, Favourites, Imports), and any class archives for the school account you are using in Schoolwork.
+You can also use the sidebar to search by assignment title, app activity, file name or student name.
 See also class archive.